8fold/site-joshbruce.com/content-root/public/essays-and-editorials/apple-pages-and-scribl/content.md

 1. Create a document in Apple Pages.
 	- It should use a table of contents for these instructions.
+	- Use a single font family throughout; you don't control the fonts users will use for the EPUB version.
+	- Do not add the cover image to the first page of the EPUB.
 2. Export to EPUB: File > Export to... > EPUB...
 	- A dialog box should appear.
 3. Enter the correct information:
 	- Title: The title as it will appear in the library of the e-reader.
 	- Author: The name of the author as it will appear in the e-reader.
 	- Cover: The cover image that appears in the library of the e-reader.
-		- Choose to use the first page as the cover image.
+		- Choose the cover image.
 	- Layout: How text will flow on different devices.
 		- Choose "Reflowable."
 	- Advanced options:
 		- Category: A category for the book (I'm not sure what platforms support the Apple implementation of this functionality).
 		- Language: Choose the appropriate language for the text.
 		- Use table of contents: Make sure this is checked.
-		- Embed fonts: Make sure this is checked.
+		- Embed fonts: Leave this unchecked; we'll remove all references to your fonts in a minute.
-			- The EPUB will include the font families used in the document.
+			- This also reduces the overall download size of the book because the fonts won't be included.
 4. Save the file.

 Post-process the EPUB: